-The School recognises children may need a social worker due to safeguarding or welfare needs.
+- 17.1 As a school we recognise children may need a social worker due to safeguarding or welfare needs. - 1.
+Children may need this help due to abuse, neglect and/or complex family circumstances.
+A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health. - 2.
+Local authorities should share the fact a child has a social worker, and we recognise that our Designated Safeguarding Lead should hold and use this information so that

-- 1. Children may need this help due to abuse, neglect and/or complex family circumstances.
-A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 2.
-Local authorities should share the fact a child has a social worker, and the School recognises that the DSL should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+- decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.
 This should be considered as a matter of routine. - 3.
-As outlined above, the School recognises there are clear powers to share this information under existing duties on both local authorities and schools to safeguard and promote the welfare of children. - 4.
+As outlined above, we recognise there are clear powers to share this information under existing duties on both local authorities and schools and colleges to safeguard and promote the welfare of children. - 4.
 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).